getzep/docs.getzep.com/docs/sdk/extractors.md

 ## Token Count Extractor

-The Token Count Extractor counts the number of tokens in a message, and stores the count in the message metadata.
+The Token Count Extractor counts the number of tokens in a message and summary, and stores the count in metadata.
 This allows for finer-grained control over prompt assembly.

+This is currently only supported for OpenAI LLMs.

 ## Intent Extractor